-You can find gochujang at Korean or Asian markets or order it online.
-I’ve tamed the fiery marinade for the sake of my young son, but if you like more of a kick, feel free to add a tablespoon or more of Korean red pepper flakes.
+You can buy gochujang at Korean or Asian markets or order it online.
+If you like even more of a kick, add a tablespoon or more of Korean red pepper flakes.

 - 1½ pounds boneless skinless chicken thighs or breasts

 - 1 small yellow onion, thinly sliced

 - 3 tablespoons gochujang (fermented red pepper paste)

 - 1 tablespoon honey